dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

 Notice that the email address you used to send email to `kindle.book.converter@gmail.com` should also have permissions to push books to your Kindle directly.

+Basically, this service will crop your book into a Kindle-readable format on server and send it pretending it is you sending the book by mocking the email address.

+# Page selection if file too large

-A caveat is that if the book contains too many pages, the mailer may reject sending the attachment for its huge size, but you can enter a subset of pages (e.g. `1-9,13,209-`) in the email content to shrink the result file size.
+One thing is that if the book contains too many pages, the mailer may reject sending the attachment for its huge size, but you can enter a subset of pages (e.g. `1-9,13,209-`) in the email content to shrink the result file size.
 The input format is: